Nareshtar, Nagorno-Karabakh

-Nareshtar (Նարեշտար) or Narinjlar (Narınclar) is a village that is, de facto, in the Martakert Province of the breakaway Republic of Artsakh; de jure it is in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Nareshtar (Նարեշտար) or Narinjlar (Narınclar) is a village that is located in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
 The village had an Azerbaijani-majority population prior to their exodus during the First Nagorno-Karabakh War.

 History

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 The village is part of the community of Vank.

 Demographics

 The village had an ethnic Armenian-majority population of 10 inhabitants in 2005, and 4 inhabitants in 2015.